gnosis/GECO/Safe Apps Grants/balancer_exchange.md

 ### How long will it take

 Work started last Friday (10th July).
-It should take a few days from now for a round or two of UI feedback + changes before it's ready
+I have a working prototype but it should take a few days from now for a round or two of UI feedback + changes before it's ready

 ### How much funding are you requesting